 Membership of Aosdána, which is by peer nomination and election, is limited to 250 living artists who have produced a distinguished body of work.
-Members must be resident in the Republic of Ireland or Northern Ireland for five years and have produced a body of work that is original and creative.
+Members must be (or have been) resident in the Republic of Ireland or Northern Ireland for five years and have produced a body of work that is original and creative.
 There are certain exceptions where artists resident outside of the island of Ireland may be eligible if the body of their work is deemed to significantly benefit the arts in Ireland.
-The current membership is 248.
+The current membership is 246.
 Membership is now open to architects and choreographers.

 A number of members are recognised by their peers for outstanding achievement by the title of Saoi.
 No more than seven current members may be so honoured at one time.
 The title of Saoi is conferred by the President of Ireland and is held for life.